nicholaswilde/ansible-role-helm-docs/README.md

     - hosts: all
       roles:
-        - role: nicholaswilde.flux2
+        - role: nicholaswilde.helm-docs

 ## Testing

-If you want to use [moleculte](https://molecule.readthedocs.io/en/latest/installation.html) to test, be sure to check out the repo in a folder titled `nicholaswilde.flux`
+If you want to use [moleculte](https://molecule.readthedocs.io/en/latest/installation.html) to test, be sure to check out the repo in a folder titled `nicholaswilde.helm-docs`

 ```
 # Checkout
-$ git clone https://github.com/nicholaswilde/ansible-role-flux.git nicholaswilde.flux2
+$ git clone https://github.com/nicholaswilde/ansible-role-helm-docs.git nicholaswilde.helm-docs
-$ cd nicholaswilde.flux2
+$ cd nicholaswilde.helm-docs
 # Test
 $ molecule test
 # Converge